semaphoreci/semaphore/docs/docs/getting-started/tour/hello-world.md

 Let's get our bearings.
 The highlighed element is a *block*.
 A block is a container for jobs.
 Currently, there is only one job in the block.

-On the right-side menu, you can see the block settings and the job.
-The job currently has one command.
-Every line here represents one command to run on the Bash shell.
+On the right-side menu, you can see the block settings and the job command, which currently has one command (`checkout`).
+Every line here represents one command to run on a Bash shell.

 Try adding the command `echo "Hello, World!"` and pressing **Run the workflow** > **Start**.

 ![Adding hello world to the job](./img/hello-world-editor1.jpg)

 The new workflow starts immediately.
-Clicking on the job reveals the job log where we can see the output of our command.
+Clicking on the job reveals the job log.
+You can view the output of each command by clicking on them.

 ![Job log](./img/hello-world-output1.jpg)